NurLatifahAjenan/ID-Assignment1-S10204552/README.md

 Design process

 The website is for people who are interested in getting to know the band more.
 As a fan or someone who is interested in the band, they would want to know more details about the band and their music, members, content and more, so that they can achieve the goal of learning more about the band.
 Hence this project is the best way to help them achieve this as it provides simple details about the band for people to understand easily and absorb the content.
+The wireframe is laid out simply for the web and mobile version to help the audience view the content better.